 Do you have eager bakers at your house?
 We certainly do.
 This candy recipe will be a cinch for them to whip together.
 The best part?
 You really can’t mess it up.
 If you don’t want butterscotch, use peanut butter chips on the bottom.
 I’ve seen mint chips at the store, you can use that as well.

-To make this candy, simply melt butterscotch chips in the microwave for about 45 seconds.
+Simply melt butterscotch chips in the microwave for about 45 seconds.
 Take them out and stir them.
 Melt them more if needed, at about 15 second intervals.

 After the chips are melted, spread it evenly on waxed paper.
 Let the melted chips cool in refrigerator for about 15 minutes.